zaccesss/zaccesss/README.md

 ### Institution of Engineering and Technology (IET) – Student Member
 *Oct 2024 – Present*
-Student member engaging with Career Manager, webinars and technical content to support CPD and stay current in electronics and computing.
+- Student member engaging with Career Manager, webinars and technical content to support CPD and stay current in electronics and computing.

 ---

 ### Aston Computer and Electronics Society – Member
 *Oct 2024 – Present*
+- Participate in coding workshops, electronics sessions and project-based learning within the Aston tech community.

 ---